paedaze/paedaze/README.md

 # Hey there!

 Welcome to my corner of GitHub.
-I like building small, useful tools and clean experiments.
+I like building video games and web services.

 ## Languages & Tools
 ### Languages